Qualitative Analysis of certain Reaction-Diffusion Systems of the FitzHugh-Nagumo type: Introduction

-If there is no ambiguity we will not write $(a,b)$ for simplicity.
-For the reader's conveniance we recall here the main results regarding the wellposedenness for \eqref{FHNRD} adapted from \cite{Marion}.
-Details can be found in \cite{Amb-2020} where the method of Galerkin is used for obtaining the results.
-This method is actually close of the methods applied in the current arcticle for obtaining stability results. \begin{theorem} For IC $(u,v)(x,0)$ given in $\cH$, there exists a unique solution $(u,v)(x,t)$ satisfying
+Subscripts $t$ and $x$ denote time and space derivatives, respectively.
+We will not write $(a,b)$ for simplicity if there is no ambiguity.
+For the reader's convenience, we recall a result for the wellposedness of \eqref{FHNRD}.
+We omit the proof which relies on the Galerkin method; see, for example, \cites{Amb-2009-thesis,BookRobinson,BookTemam,BookJLL}. \begin{theorem} For initial conditions (IC) $(u,v)(x,0)$ given in $\cH$, there exists a unique solution $(u,v)(x,t)$ satisfying